przemastro/plsql-framework-template/README.md

-# plsqlFramework
+# PL/SQLFramework
 Oracle XE 11g

-This is a demo version of framework used for testing migration between oracle databases.
+This is a demo version of aframework I used for testing migration between oracle databases during development of an application for Roche Pharmaceuticals.
 In this little example I simulate migration between DB's using oracle schemas

 DB consists of: